skienzmatishun/rippreport/content/p/get-out-of-jail-card/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County politicians and law enforcement insiders routinely rely on a corrupt protection network to escape criminal charges.
+Unsealed court documents and public records expose secret deals, hidden video footage, and cozy financial partnerships.
+How long will these powerful good ole boys get away with breaking the law?
 ---
 Here are “some examples” of how a Baldwin County, Get Out of Jail Card, has helped, mostly politicians, AVOID any transparency or accountability.